falpi/openapi2wadl/README.md

   - `minLength`, `maxLength`, `pattern`, `minimum`, `maximum`, `exclusiveMinimum`, `exclusiveMaximum`.
 - Supports nullability in two different ways:
   - Directly maps `nullable` property to the `nillable` XSD attribute.
-  - Replace not-nullable atomic types with reusable union `simpleType` that allow empty string validation.
+  - Replace not-nullable atomic types with reusable union `simpleType` that allow empty string as a surrogate for the null value (for those frameworks that do not support the `nillable` attribute).
-- Consolidates recurring string length restrictions into reusable `simpleType`'s named and ordered according to length range (e.g. `string64Type`, `string32TypeNillable`) to improve readability and simplify detection of inappropriate or incomplete type definitions.
+- Consolidates recurring string length restrictions into reusable `simpleType`'s named and ordered according to length range (e.g. `string64`, `string10to20`, `string32Nillable`) to improve readability and simplify detection of inappropriate or incomplete type definitions.
 - Improve human readability:
   - Custom pretty print.
   - Only types referenced in WADL are declared as global elements.